NEAR-Edu/near-certification-tools/web-app/README.md

 Especially when working on a team that lives across time zones, it's important to overcommunicate and also always push your commits to the GitHub repo at the end of each day (or ideally even more frequently than that) so that we can all stay aware of progress and not double-do work.

-1. Work with Dan to:
-   - make sure he provides you a background SVG file for each program's certificate + designs for what the final output should look like once text is inserted.
-(This is a blocker for the `generateImage` task below.)
-   - get his input on the overall design of the pages mentioned below.
-But this is less important than his design for the certificate images themselves.
-If Dan is too busy, consider just doing your best to improve how our site looks (using Tailwind themes/templates, which I don't know how to do yet, or maybe Bootstrap).
-1. Once you have Dan's designs, in `web-app/pages/api/cert/[imageFileName].ts`, update generateImage and `web-app/helpers/certificate-designs.ts` with designs for each program's certificate
 1. improve the design of:

    - `web-app/components/Layout.tsx`